mozilla/ActiveData/docs/GraphQL.md

         }
     }

-JSON Query - The `select` expression can build an object using an array of name/value pairs:
+For JSON Expressions, the `select` expression can build an object using an array of name/value pairs:

     {